Inkasimo/scRNAseq-pbmc-workflow/README.md

 This archive will include:
 - Representative output data produced by the full pipeline (alignment and downstream analysis).
 - A small toy dataset (downsampled FASTQs) intended for demonstration and pipeline sanity-check runs only.

-At the time of final release, the Docker image used to generate the archived results will also be published and referenced explicitly, ensuring reproducible execution of the archived snapshot.

 ## Citation